 Before arriving in Minnesota, Cox served for two years as assistant conductor of the Alabama Symphony Orchestra and music director of the Alabama Symphony Youth Orchestra.
 He was awarded the Robert J. Harth Conducting Prize from the Aspen Music Festival in 2013, which led to national recognition and a return to the festival as a fellow.
 He has also held fellowships with the Chicago Sinfonietta as part of the Project Inclusion program and the Chautauqua Music Festival, where he was a David Effron Conducting Fellow.

-During the 2016-17 season, Cox will make debut appearances with the Santa Fe Symphony Orchestra and Colour of Music Festival and will lead concerts in Washington, D.C., for the opening of the Smithsonian National Museum of African-American History.
+During the 2016-17 season, Cox led the Minnesota Orchestra in a December “Spirit of the Season” concert at Shiloh Temple International Ministries in north Minneapolis.
+He made debut appearances with the Cleveland Orchestra, Santa Fe Symphony Orchestra, Colour of Music Festival and Johannesburg Philharmonic in South Africa, and conducted concerts in Washington, D.C., for the opening of the Smithsonian National Museum of African American History and Culture.

 In 2013 Cox was one of four conductors selected by the League of American Orchestras to conduct the St. Louis Symphony Orchestra under the guidance of its music director, David Robertson.
 For two consecutive summers he was named by Marin Alsop to attend the Conductors Guild Conductor/Composer Training Workshop at the Cabrillo Festival of Contemporary Music.